Where you can fly (Points 3 to 9)

 - rail and transport hubs

-7. Stay well away from airports, airfields and aircraft
+7. Stay well away from airports, airfields, spaceports and aircraft

-Most airports and airfields have a flight restriction zone (FRZ).
+Most airports, airfields and spaceports have a flight restriction zone (FRZ).

-Never fly in this zone unless you have permission from the airport.
-The zone is in place to avoid any collisions with aircraft at or near the airport.
+Never fly in this zone unless you have permission from the airport, airfield or spaceport.
+The zone is in place to avoid any collisions with aircraft or spacecraft at or near the site.

 Some drone apps also give details of flight restriction zones.